kordaniel/tiralabra-2020-comppa/documentation/specifications.md

 * Huffman coding
   * Produces an optimal binary prefix code
-  * Uses the priority queue
+  * Uses the bitarray and also the priority queue
   * Uses a probability distribution over the source alphabet and maps the the most frequent symbols to the shortest codewords (compressed alphabet)
   * Creates an Huffman tree where the nodes are the symbols with their optimal prefix codes
-  * Total time complexity of the Huffman code utilizing the priority queue is O(n log n), where n is the length of the input alphabet
+  * Total time complexity of the Huffman code utilizing the priority queue is O(n log m), where m is the length of the input in bytes and n is the length of the input alphabet

 * More details including algorithms will be added later